-Electric lawn mowers are the cheapest kind of powered mower to use and maintain, experts say.
+Corded electric lawn mowers are the most affordable kind of powered mower to use and maintain, experts say.
 Their motors don't require oil, spark plugs or batteries, and professionals estimate the electricity required to use them is much less expensive than gas.

-Many owners say handling the extension cord on a corded mower is far easier than wrestling with a gas model.
-This is the lightest type of mower, making it a good alternative for consumers who lack the strength to pull the rip-cord on a gas model.
+Many owners say handling the extension cord on a corded mower is far easier than dealing with filling and maintaining a gas model.
+This is the lightest type of mower, making it a good alternative for those who lack the strength to pull the rip-cord on a gas model.
 Electric mowers aren't as powerful as gas lawn mowers, and their 100-foot extension cords keep you tethered to an outlet.
 They are best for small yards without unruly patches of tall grass or weeds.

 Cordless lawn mowers give you more freedom than corded lawn mowers and are often more powerful.
 However, they are also best for lawns of no more than half an acre because battery run time is limited to about an hour.
 Cordless lawn mowers use a lead-acid battery that typically lasts two to three years; good battery maintenance is key to extending its life.
 Cordless mowers are heavier than their corded relatives and are available with just as many features as gas mowers.

-Using a spinning reel to cut grass, reel mowers trade gas engines and electric motors to get the job done.
-Operated by simply pushing them, these mowers offer more of an aerobic workout -- considered an advantage by many.
+Using a spinning reel to cut grass, manual reel mowers are operated by simply pushing them.
+These mowers offer more of an aerobic workout -- considered an advantage by many.
 Reel mowers are quiet, low-maintenance and save you money on repairs and servicing.